ianlewis/lexparse/README.md

 We are looking forward to your visit.
 ```

-The `Lexer` might produce something like the following tokens:
+The `CustomLexer` might produce something like the following tokens:

 | Type           | Value                                           | State      |
 | -------------- | ----------------------------------------------- | ---------- |